 According to Intel Windows Modern Driver provides optimization for UWP apps and will be available exclusively for Intel devices.
 And though it is not recommended users can revert back to legacy mode if they wish to do so.

 The devices that have the windows 10 October update or newer requires Modern Drivers due to which Intel has shifted their focus to Universal Modern Drivers, the new version of drivers also known as Modern Driver.
-They have released version 126.96.36.19971 of Windows Modern Driver for Windows 10 and is available for download in their official website.
+They have released version 22.214.171.12471 of Windows Modern Driver for Windows 10 and are available for download on their official website.

 The new driver comes packed with the following features: